galaxyproject/planemo/docs/_writing_cwl_intro.rst

     ..
 CHECK: Tool defines an id [seqtk_seq_v3].
     Applying linter cwl_validation...
 CHECK
     ..
 INFO: CWL appears to be valid.
     Applying linter docker_image...
-WARNING
+CHECK
     ..
-WARNING: Tool does not specify a DockerPull source.
+INFO: Tool will run in Docker image [dukegcb/seqtk].
     Applying linter new_draft...
 CHECK
     ..
 INFO: Modern CWL version [cwl:draft-3]
-    Failed linting

-Here the linting failed because we have not yet defined a Docker image for the the tool.
-A later revision of this document will cover specifying a Docker image for this tool with the ``--container`` argument and discuss defining more parameters for this tool.
+A later revision of this document ill discuss defining more parameters for this tool and include information on generating and running tests with planemo for CWL tools.

 For more information on the Common Workflow Language check out the Draft 3 `User Guide`_ and Specification_.